 FAQ

-A: Sora for European or unnamed alpine ridges, golden-hour aerials, and stylized warm-to-cool color science.
-Kling for any Chinese mountain — Huangshan, Meili, Yulong, Siguniang.
-Veo is rarely the right pick for landscape because its strength is synced audio, which doesnt help a silent peak shot.
+A: Sora 2 for European or unnamed alpine ridges, golden-hour aerials, and stylized warm-to-cool color.
+Kling 3.0 for any Chinese mountain (Huangshan, Meili, Yulong, Siguniang), where its native-4K texture rendering and longer single takes pay off.
+Veo 3.1 is rarely the right pick for landscape because its standout feature is synced ambient audio, which adds little to a silent peak shot and caps you at 8 seconds per generation.

 Q: How do I get the snow to actually look like snow?

 A: Specify soft cool blue shadow on the snow, warm key light on the peak so the model has a directional light cue.
-Generic snowy peak produces flat white that reads as overcast.
+A generic snowy peak produces flat white that reads as overcast.

 Q: Why does my mountain clip look like a stock photo, not a film?

-Q: Can I get a 10-second mountain clip without breaking?
+Q: Can I get a 12-second mountain clip without it breaking?

 Q: How do I make sunrise vs sunset look different?